Quick Start

 Create a Pipeline

-GreptimeDB provides a dedicated HTTP interface for creating pipelines.
-Here's how to do it:
+GreptimeDB provides an HTTP interface for creating pipelines.
+Here is how to do it:

 processors: